 Click a column letter to select the column.

 You can also select multiple columns by clicking and dragging or by using the Shift key, just like with rows.
 The Ctrl key also works for selecting noncontiguous columns or for deselecting columns from a selected range.

-- › How to Use Conditional Formatting to Find Duplicate Data in Excel
+- › How to Unhide All Rows in Excel

 - › How to Count Blank or Empty Cells in Microsoft Excel

 - › How to Count Colored Cells in Microsoft Excel

 - › How to Set the Print Area in Microsoft Excel